Distributed Learning Futures Project

-Pods and bubbles of practitioners from different industries and disciplines are popping up like mushrooms.
-But, unfortunately, they sometimes create a filter bubble over the same mindset, behaviours, thinking, and actions amplified over an online communities platform, video calls or audio calls and asynchronous instant messaging apps.
+Pods and bubbles of practitioners from different industries and disciplines pop up like mushrooms.
+But unfortunately, they sometimes create a filter bubble over the same mindset, behaviours, thinking, and actions amplified over an online communities platform, video calls or audio calls and asynchronous instant messaging apps.

 Pattern of Collapse

 With video calls fatigue, I notice that embodied exploration and holistic health management are not taken into consideration and action by people who learn from anywhere and anytime.